aliaksei-katsar/Digit_Recognition/README.md

 - **Gradient Descent**: An optimization algorithm used to minimize a function iteratively by adjusting its parameters.
 - **Armijo method**: A line search method in optimization that ensures sufficient decrease of the objective function by adjusting the step size iteratively.
 - **Powel Wolfe method**: A line search method in optimization that combines the desirable properties of the Powell method for finding a local minimum and the Wolfe conditions for ensuring sufficient decrease and curvature.

+## Features

+- **Implementation**: Both softmax and logistic regression models were implemented in Python without relying on external libraries except for data handling and visualization.
+- **Performance**: Achieved accuracy scores of 93% and 99% on the test set for softmax and logistic regression models, respectively.
+- **Optimization**: Explored and compared different step size functions for gradient descent optimization.